 Microsoft License Management training, one year later

-In 2021, we conducted an almost unprecedented thing in our industry – an 8-part free-of-charge live training on Microsoft Licensing and Microsoft License Management.
+In 2021, we conducted an unprecedented thing in our industry – an 8-part free-of-charge live training on Microsoft Licensing and Microsoft License Management.

 This year, we decided to conduct another free-for-all online training.
 You can find all about it on our Training and Certification page.
 This article is a behind-the-scenes sneak peek of the planning phase.